FtmSonic/SonicBoomApi/README.md

 # Sonic Boom Api

-A project to use the power of Fantom Sonic to build game
+A project to use the power of Fantom Sonic to build game.

-Don"t lost time when you interact with blockchain on you game, with Sonic boom Api you can mint, transfer, send transaction with a response in less than 1 sec on Fantom blockchain.
+Don't lost time when you interact with blockchain on you game, with Sonic boom Api you can mint, transfer, send transaction with a response in less than 1 sec on Fantom blockchain.

-You can retrieve data in less than 100 ms
+You can retrieve data in less than 100 ms.

 Sonic Boom's aim is to integrate blockchain into games requiring low ping and real-time interaction.
 You can't ask your user to wait between 2 and 30 seconds every time you make a transaction on the blockchain, you'd risk losing them.

 ## Sonic Boom Technology

-Sonic boom is build with asp .net 8.0 and C#, is one or the more fastest backend on the market.
+Sonic boom is build with asp .net 8.0 and C#, is one of the more fastest backend on the market.

-Sonic Boom use signalR to interact with the client, a powerfull technology who uses websocket to communicate with the client, it will be faster than a simple rest api to communicate between client and server
+Sonic Boom use signalR to interact with the client, a powerfull technology who uses websocket to communicate with the client, it will be faster than a simple rest api to communicate between client and server.

 Sonic Boom will use postgreSQL as its database, an open source database with advanced SQL support and fast queries even with millions of data records.